Visual-Testing-for-Android-Apps/web/.github/pull_request_template.md

 - [ ] I have read the [project guidelines](https://github.com/Visual-Testing-for-Android-Apps/Project-guidelines) doc
 - [ ] I locally linted my code
-- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] I have added tests that prove my fix is effective or that my feature works (if appropriate)
 - [ ] I have added necessary documentation (if appropriate)
-- [ ] Any dependent changes have been merged and published in downstream modules

 ## Further comments